yommexg/energy-funding-service-social-feed-mobile-app/README.md

 - **loginSlice:** Manages authentication state with actions for login, logout, and stores user data.
   (The stored user is meant to be on a seperate slice but no way to validate token on a mock api.)
 - **registerSlice:** Handles user registration including async API calls.
-- **feedSlice:** Manages social feed data fetching and loading state.
+- **feedSlice:** Manages social post data fetching and loading state.

 ---